chiefbiiko/bwt/README.md

 ### Basics

-`bwt` exports to factory functions `stringifier` and `parser` that create corresponding marshalling functions: `stringify` and `parse`.
+Besides a few constants and interfaces, the module's main exports are two factory functions, `stringifier` and `parser`, that each create corresponding marshalling functions, `stringify` and `parse`.

+As `BWT` uses assymetric keys the module also exports a key generation function: `keys`.
+Make sure to store your private keys somewhere safe.

-In case of exceptions, fx input validation or MAC verification errors, marshalling ops return `null` rather than `throw`ing errors (that possibly leak sensitive information).
+In case of exceptions, fx input validation or MAC verification errors, marshalling ops return `null` rather than `throw`ing errors (to avoid leaking sensitive information).

 Find basic interfaces and constants below.